benko/ocp4-lab-deployment/README.md

 ## System Requirements

-The host system requirements for running the above are relatively modest - it works (to a decent degree) within 24GB RAM, but will certainly not mind having a bit extra on the side.
+The host system requirements for running the above are relatively modest - it deploys with 16GB RAM, and it works (to a decent degree) within 24GB RAM, but will certainly not mind having you bump up the VM specs with a bit of extra on the side.

 Individual VM recommendations are as follows: